“How long to sing this song?”

 Eugene Peterson describes reading the psalms as a 12-year-old boy and being utterly perplexed by the language.
 But through the psalms he was introduced to the power of metaphor, and ultimately, the psalms “showed me that imagination was a way to get inside the truth.”
 Pairing that imagination with biblical scholarship, eventually Peterson rephrased the psalms—and then the rest of the Bible—into modern language in The Message translation.

 The school I (Jeff) went to, Fuller, works a lot with the intersection of faith and pop culture.
 They recently produced a short film on Bono meeting Eugene Peterson, the translator responsible for The Message.
-I found the video (see above) interesting.
+Perhaps because I am part of the men’s group at Deep Water Church that is studying the psalms…or perhaps because of my love for where culture intersects the world……or perhaps because of the course I taught on the Psalms in Ethiopia last Fall…or perhaps all those reasons, I found the video interesting.
 It’s a little over 20 minutes, but it may be of interest to some of you.
 Enjoy!